 To ensure the practical reliability of the platform, radiation-resistant components and design implementations have been incorporated to support critical systems such as the Flight Computer, Payload Controller, Electric Power System and Communication System.
 The platform is optimized to have a nominal 5 years operational lifetime in a Low-Earth Orbit (LEO) environment.

 The M6P satellite carries ride-share payloads for two customers:

 Additionally, the satellite will demonstrate NanoAvioncs' M6P nanosatellite technology.

 The satellite was released into a lower than planned orbit due to a delayed deployment, reducing the orbital life time slightly.

-A second satellite, M6P 2 will be launched in 2020.
+A second satellite, R 2 or M6P 2 will be launched in 2020.
 It is also a hosted payload rideshare mission.
 The payloads are one of OMS’s miniaturized passive microwave sensors, a Hall-Effect propulsion system demonstrator from Exotrail (?) and another Lacuna Space payload.
 The software developed by Exotrail (ExoOPS) for mission design and operation will serve as a key propulsion ground segment element for the mission.